Hans Frode Asmyhr

 Hans Frode Kielland Asmyhr (born 26 February 1970 in Lørenskog) is a Norwegian lawyer and politician representing the Progress Party.
 He is currently a representative of Akershus in the Storting and was first elected in 2005.

 Early life and education

 Born in Lørenskog, Akershus to CEO Svein Kristian Asmyhr (1946-) and psychiatric nurse Rita Kielland (1948-).
 Asmyhr grew up in Frogner, Sørum on the family-owned farm.
 He attended Melvold junior high school from 1983 to 1986, and Lillestrøm senior high school from 1986 to 1990.
-He spent a one year in 1987-88 as a foreign exchange student at Grayson County High School in Kentucky, USA.
+He spent a one year in 1987-88 as a foreign exchange student at Grayson County High School in Kentucky, United States.
 He completed his military service with the Hans Majestet Kongens Garde from 1990 to 1991.

 In 1991 he enrolled in law school at the University of Oslo earning his law degree in 1998.
-In 2000, he was a visiting scholar at the George Washington University in Washington D.C. on a Robert D. Stuart, jr. Fellowship.
+In 2000, he was a visiting scholar at the George Washington University in Washington, D.C., on a Robert D. Stuart, jr. Fellowship.